As of: 8/7/2018

 We try out a lot of gear, but I’m a minimalist at heart, so I’m always trying to narrow Robin’s gear trunk down to just one favorite in each subcategory!
 Here are the items we reach for over and over again.
 Click the links to read in-depth reviews where available, and click the category to see what else we’ve tried in comparison – a different product might even work better for you!
 This page is updated periodically.

 LED Collar: Head-Lites.
 We’ve tried two no-name light-up collars and the Alcott one, and this is far and away the best.
+We’ve also tried quite an array of clip on lights (including both iterations of Ruffwear Beacon and the Nite Ize clip-on) and this is really the only light we use.
 It’s durable, attractive, lightweight and bright, and it’s a legitimate collar in its own right unlike the halo types.
-For camping trips, Robin wears it full time, and it’s also a main collar during the wintertime.
+For camping trips, Robin wears it full time, and we reach for it often in wintertime.

-City collar: We love our new Maison Le Lou leather collar (and leash).
+City collar: For fancy days, we love our Maison Le Lou leather collar (and leash).
 They weren’t cheap, but after trying several other cheaper leather collars, the justification for the price became clear.
-Unlike more basic leather collars, which tend to be bulky, made from one thick piece of leather with an unfinished inside, Maison is low profile with a smooth lining.
+Unlike more basic leather collars, which tend to be bulky, made from one thick piece of leather with an unfinished inner surface, Maison is low profile with a smooth lining.

-Full Body Harness: Groundbird Gear.
+Backpack/Full-Body Harness: Groundbird Gear.
 These can be purchased with a detachable pack, or alone, and they’re custom made to your dog’s measurements – not just the usual neck and girth but also waist, end of ribcage girth, etc. The chest plate hits Robin’s sternum perfectly and the harness weighs almost nothing.
 The lining and fabric are fully breathable and it includes a full belly panel for comfortable lifting.
-If you’d rather get something off the shelf, the next-best solution is the Ruffwear Webmaster (especially the older gray and red ones, which are more flexible) – we decided not to keep ours to reduce duplication, but it’s the most adjustable, least escapable commercial harness.
+If you’d rather get something off the shelf, the next-best solution is the Ruffwear Webmaster (especially the older gray and red ones, which are more flexible) – we use ours for biking.

 Minimal harness: Hurtta Padded.
 I wasn’t impressed by their previous stiffer webbing, but I LOVE the softer webbing and city-ready colors of the Fall 2017 release.
 The Padded comes with a grab handle that’s also a good clip spot for carabiner leashes.
+Size up if your dog is close to the top of the size range, for a lower fit on the chest.
 The Padded Y is another good option, especially if you’re doing pulling work (or your dog pulls) but it fits a little large on Robin.